montsieur/t1a1-workbook/README.md

 #### JavaScript

-JavaScript is a widely used programming languaged primarly for it's versatility in creating interactive elements within a website alongside with markup languages such as HTML and style languages such as CSS (Cascading Style Sheets).
+JavaScript is a widely used programming languaged primarly for it's versatility in creating interactive elements *(Anon, 2024)* within a website alongside with markup languages such as HTML and style languages such as CSS (Cascading Style Sheets).

 ##### Benefits